 4. Use Removable Labels

 Labels are a great way to incorporate a reading lesson into cleaning time.
 However, since kids’ toy choices often change as they get older, be sure to use labels that can easily be altered or removed so you can reuse your storage containers throughout the years.
 Additionally, adding images to labels is another great way to keep your playroom cleaner, says Emily Counts.
 “I like to add labels with pictures so young kids know what toys go in which bins and can help clean up.”

 5. Have a Plan for Storing Small Pieces

-Legos and other toys with small parts need their own designated toy organizing systems.
-For younger children, dedicate one large container to just storing Legos – that way they can simply scoop and dump the pieces in when they’re finished.
-Older children may want to sort Legos by color or size, in which case a parts cabinet may be helpful.
+LEGO and other toys with small parts need their own designated toy organizing systems.
+For younger children, dedicate one large container to just storing LEGO – that way they can simply scoop and dump the pieces in when they’re finished.
+Older children may want to sort LEGO by color or size, in which case a parts cabinet may be helpful.

 6. Create a Playroom Library

 Give your little bookworms an organized place to read with their own at-home children’s library.
 Storing books upright and on eye level shelves keeps them from getting damaged and makes it easy for children to choose their favorite titles.
 Make library cards for them to check books out with and pick a cool pair of bookends to make putting their books away fun every time.

 Though tall storage cabinets can save floor space, they also prevent your kids from being able to clean up on their own.
 Choose playroom storage with short, open shelving that’s easy for little ones to reach.
 Remember to anchor free-standing furniture to the wall for safety.

 While accessible playroom storage ideas are important for some toys, other things like paint, glue, glitter and markers should probably stay out of your little one’s grasp.
 To prevent disastrous playroom messes, keep the arts and crafts supplies up where only you can reach.